pieeg-club/BioRon_EEG/README.md

 https://pieeg.com/
 ### Active electrode to measure EEG.
-### Low noise power supply, 2 stage Amplifier, Driven Right Leg, Band-Pass Filter, and ADC in one small board
+Low noise power supply, 2 stage Amplifier, Driven Right Leg, Band-Pass Filter, and ADC in one small board

 author [PiEEG](https://pieeg.com/) for PCB boards.
-email - pieeg@pieeg.com

 Welcome to the Active EEG Electrode Open-Source Project! 🧠⚡

 Our project aims to democratize the field of electroencephalography (EEG) by developing and sharing open-source designs for active EEG electrodes.
 EEG is a powerful technique for monitoring brain activity, but the cost and complexity of traditional EEG equipment have limited its accessibility.
 We're here to change that!